Ex-Marine held without bond in shooting of Florida family

 Justice Gleason, 40, was mowing his lawn when Riley pulled onto their property and said God had sent him there to prevent a suicide by someone named “Amber.”
 Gleason and another person Judd described as one of the victims said there was no one there by that name, and told him to leave.
 They called law enforcement and authorities responded, but Riley was gone.

-Hours later, Riley returned and shot the family, telling his interrogators that “they begged for their lives and I killed them anyway,” Judd said.
+Hours later, Riley returned and shot the family.
+He told interrogators that “they begged for their lives and I killed them anyway,” Judd said.

 Around 4:30 a.m.
 Sunday, Riley put out glowsticks in the early morning darkness to create a path leading to the house in an attempt to draw officers “into an ambush,” the sheriff told reporters.